Iasa-Global/btabok/pages/structured_canvases/architecture_decision_cascade_card.md

   - software
 ---

 The decision cascade card looks for downstream impacts from a technology decision.
+The notion of a decision cascade is to track how one decision impacts another.
+For example, the operating environment (cloud, hybrid, private cloud) will impact the decision on technology vendors as well as what architectural style to use for service implementation (serverless, microservices, macroservices).

 ![image001](media/architecture_decision_cascade_card.svg)